-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-12.5 Packaging materials shall be appropriate for their intended use. • The product contact packaging shall be appropriate to the commodity being harvested and suited for its intended purpose.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-11.5 Packaging materials shall be appropriate for their intended use. • The product contact packaging shall be appropriate to the commodity being harvested and suited for its intended purpose.
 Auditor observes evidence (e.g., information from supplier, customer specification, industry standards, prevailing regulation) that the packaging does not create an unsafe condition.
 Operation discontinues use of the packaging until information can be obtained demonstrating safe use.
 Affected product is evaluated for potential contamination and disposition.
-F-12.6 Packaging shall be stored in a manner that prevents contamination.
-Packaging storage shall be designed to maintain packaging dry, clean and free from dirt or residues so it remains fit for the purpose.
-Particular care shall be taken to prevent packaging from becoming a harborage for rodents and other vermin.
+F-11.6 Packaging shall be stored in a manner that minimizes contamination.
+Packaging storage shall keep packaging dry, clean and free from dirt or residues so it remains fit for the purpose.
+Care shall be taken to prevent packaging from becoming a harborage for rodents and other vermin.
 Packaging shall be stored separately from hazardous chemicals, toxic substances and other sources of contamination.
 Auditor inspects packaging storage area for evidence of compliance.
 Operation designates a storage area and practices that reduce risk of contamination.
 Affected packaging is evaluated for potential contamination and disposition.
-F-12.7 Operation has written policy regarding whether packaging materials are permitted in direct contact with the soil.
-WP If produce is packed in field, Operation has considered and developed written policies regarding placement of packaging materials directly on the soil, or whether a physical buffer (e.g., buffer bin or slip sheet) is required.
-Policy shall be consistent with industry standards.
-Auditor observes whether Operation has a policy regarding placement of packaging materials used in the field in direct contact with soil.
+F-11.7 Operation has written policy regarding whether packaging materials are permitted in direct contact with the soil.
+WP If produce is packed in field, operation has considered and developed written policies regarding placement of packaging materials directly on the soil, or whether a physical buffer (e.g., buffer bin or slip sheet) is required.
+Policy shall be consistent with current industry standards or prevailing regulation.
+Auditor observes whether operation has a policy regarding placement of packaging materials used in the field in direct contact with soil.
 Auditor observes current practices for compliance with policy.
 Operation develops the policy.
 Retraining is performed and documented.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-12.8.a The Operation has implemented a product release procedure.
-WP Operation follows product release written procedure to ensure that all potential hazards have been addressed prior to transport.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-11.8.a The operation has implemented a product release procedure.
+WP, R Operation follows product release written procedure to inspect harvested and/or staged product for visible contamination prior to leaving the field.
 Release records must be kept.
 Auditor observes product release procedure is being followed and release records are kept.
 Operation develops a written release procedure.
 Release records are kept.

-USDA Harmonized GAP Plus+ Standard Version 4.0 (July 1, 2022) 59 of 156
+USDA Harmonized GAP Plus+ Standard Version 5.1 (July 1, 2025) 64 of 181